Nicole Grant, Math teacher

 Christine Schneider, German and Music Appreciation Teacher

 Christine Schneider is a native German speaker.
 She has taught German at a private high school in Austin, Texas, and tutors.
-Christine has a Bachelor's Degree in Music from the Boston Conservatory and a Certificate in Russian Church Music & Conducting from the Russian Orthodox Monastery in Jordanville, NY.
+Mrs. Schneider has a Bachelor's Degree in Music from the Boston Conservatory and a Certificate in Russian Church Music & Conducting from the Russian Orthodox Monastery in Jordanville, NY.
 Besides German language & culture and music, her passions include Interior Decorating, in which she holds a Certificate, and living with her family in the beautiful Texas Hill Country.

 Evangeline Prosper, French teacher